TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 ### Activation

 An Akamai 'property' (what in Cloudfront is called a 'distribution') has versions of which one is active at any moment, typically the most recent one.
-When modifying a configuration of which the latest version is active, this results in a new property version which can be activated.
+When modifying a configuration of which the latest version is active, this results in a new property version which can be activated when ready.

 ### The staging network

 Akamai provides 2 networks: Production and staging.
-Any property version can be activated on the staging and production network independently.
+Property versions can be activated on the staging and production networks independently.
 The staging network is feature-complete but doesn't provide the performance of the production network.
 If the production network would use `mysite.com.edgekey.net` then the staging network would be accessible using `mysite.com.edgekey-staging.net`.
-This [could be used by modifying](https://learn.akamai.com/en-us/webhelp/ion/web-performance-getting-started-for-http-properties/GUID-094B3C1E-0205-4104-A091-36FD4E28362D.html) the `/etc/hosts` file.
+This [can be used by modifying](https://learn.akamai.com/en-us/webhelp/ion/web-performance-getting-started-for-http-properties/GUID-094B3C1E-0205-4104-A091-36FD4E28362D.html) the `/etc/hosts` file, to allow testing before activating the version on the production network.

 ### Adapting to IaC

-One can observe that both of the above concepts seem to originate from a more traditional late acceptance testing practice.
+One can observe that both of the above concepts seem to originate from a more traditional acceptance testing practice happening late in the delivery cycle.
 In an IaC practice they loose some of their relevance and can even cause ambiguity that can be considered undesirable:

 * Configuration versions are already present by having configuration in source control.
-The active version is determined by the branching model that is used, commonly 'latest master'.
+The active version is determined by the branching model that is used (commonly 'latest master'), combined with any automation that exists.
-* The Akamai staging network can be used to test a property version, but it's not really a staging environment since it uses the same production origins. [^footnote_staging_network] To illustrate: One could only test the integration of an application and a CDN change _after_ deploying the application to production.
+* The Akamai staging network can be used to test a property version, but it's not really a staging environment since it uses the same production origins. [^footnote_staging_network] To illustrate: One could only test the integration of an application and a CDN change _after_ deploying the application.
+This limits the scope of what can be tested using the staging network.
 So for test, let alone multiple test (feature) environments, more than one property is needed.

 What we found works well: